CHS202/high-risk-COT/README.md

 ## Project Goal

 This project aims to develop an explainable ML-based model to predict the success of COT in high-risk patients, using patient data from the MIMIC-IV database.

+## Repository Structure

+high-risk-COT/
+│
+├── data/                       # Features used for analysis │   ├──
+│   └──
+├── code/                  # codes for model, data analysis, and visualization │   ├──
+│   └──
+└── README.md                   # This file